serginator/cv/README.md

 ## init repo
 `npm install`

+## jsonresume login
+`npm run login`
+To log in jsonresume and save token so full command will upload cv to jsonresume.org too.

 ## generate all, then generate html to use other template and deploy to ghpages and jsonformat.org
 `npm run full`